shichao-an/notes/docs/lkd/ch4.md

 [p42]

-### Linux’s Process Scheduler
+### Linux's Process Scheduler

-From Linux’s first version in 1991 through the 2.4 kernel series, the Linux scheduler was simple in design.
+From Linux's first version in 1991 through the 2.4 kernel series, the Linux scheduler was simple in design.
 It was easy to understand, but scaled poorly in light of many runnable processes or many processors.

 During the 2.5 kernel development series, the **O(1) scheduler** solved the shortcomings of the previous Linux scheduler and introduced powerful new features and performance characteristics.
 By introducing a constant-time algorithm for timeslice calculation and per-processor runqueues, it rectified the design limitations of the earlier scheduler.

 However, the O(1) scheduler had several pathological failures related to scheduling latency-sensitive applications (interactive processes).
-Thus, although the O(1) scheduler was ideal for large server workloads, which lack interactive processes, it performed below par on desktop systems, where interactive applications are the *raison d’être*.
+Thus, although the O(1) scheduler was ideal for large server workloads, which lack interactive processes, it performed below par on desktop systems, where interactive applications are the *raison d'être*.

 Beginning in the 2.6 kernel series, developers introduced new process schedulers aimed at improving the interactive performance of the O(1) scheduler.
-The most notable of these was the **Rotating Staircase Deadline** scheduler, which introduced the concept of **fair scheduling**, borrowed from queuing theory, to Linux’s process scheduler.
-This concept was the inspiration for the O(1) scheduler’s eventual replacement in kernel version 2.6.23, the **Completely Fair Scheduler** (CFS).
+The most notable of these was the **Rotating Staircase Deadline** scheduler, which introduced the concept of **fair scheduling**, borrowed from queuing theory, to Linux's process scheduler.
+This concept was the inspiration for the O(1) scheduler's eventual replacement in kernel version 2.6.23, the **Completely Fair Scheduler** (CFS).

 This chapter discusses the fundamentals of scheduler design and how they apply to the Completely Fair Scheduler and its goals, design, implementation, algorithms, and related system calls.
 We also discuss the O(1) scheduler because its implementation is a more "classic" Unix process scheduler model.